 Sensitivity assessment.
 Responses of this biotope to an increase in temperature are clearly population specific.
 Those at the extremes of the biotope's temperature range are likely to be more affected than those at the centre of their range.
-An increase of 5°C for one month may affect the fecundity of Saccharina latissima or Laminaria digitata for that year depending on when the increase occurs.
-An increase of 2°C is more likely to affect those at the extremes of the biotope's range, the plasticity of Saccharina latissima may allow for populations to adapt to the new conditions over time, however this is uncertain.
-Similarly, Laminaria digitata may survive a short-term increase in temperature (5°C for one month) but a long-term increase (2°C for one year) may result in loss of a proportion of the population especially at its upper extent on the shore and/or in southern parts of its range in summer months.
-The red algae community may survive long-term increase in 2°C but may suffer mortality from short-term change by 5°C, especially if the resultant temperature exceeded 27°C. Therefore resistance of this biotope to an increase in temperature is therefore considered as 'Medium' at the benchmark level.
-Resilience is likely to be 'High' and sensitivity therefore 'Low'.
-However, prolonged increases in temperature or espacially hot summers (see Sundene, 1964) may result in loss of Laminaria digitata from the biotope, and hence a loss of the biotope.
+An increase of 5°C for one month may affect the fecundity of Saccharina latissima for that year depending on when the increase occurs because sporogenesis in Saccharina latissima requires a minimum period of 4 weeks at or below 15°C combined with short day lengths.
+An increase of 2°C is more likely to affect those at the extremes of the biotope's range, the plasticity of Saccharina latissima may allow for populations to adapt to the new conditions over time, however, this is uncertain.
+The red algae community may survive a long-term increase in 2°C but may suffer mortality from short-term change by 5°C, especially if the resultant temperature exceeded 27°C. Echinoderms most of the subtidal echinoderms are probably stenothermal and will avoid increases in temperature.
+Therefore, the resistance of this biotope to an increase in temperature is assessed as 'Medium'.
+Resilience is likely to be 'High' and sensitivity, therefore 'Low'.